VEuPathDB/StaticContent/content/dataExplorer/workshops.md

   </tr>
 </table>
  <hr>
-For the PCR-RFLP Toxo genotypes, you will be uploading these files:
+For the PCR-RFLP Toxo genotypes, you will be uploading these files.
+Right click and save the files to your device and then try uploading them into dataExplorer.
 <a download href="{{'/documents/dataExplorer/toxo_workshop/RFLP_genotypes_ToxoDB_rel68_plus3.txt' | absolute_url}}">datafile: RFLP_genotypes_ToxoDB_rel68_plus3.txt</a>
 and <a download href="{{'/documents/dataExplorer/toxo_workshop/RFLP_genotypes_toxoDB_rel68_plus_3_var_annot.txt' | absolute_url}}">variable attributes file: RFLP_genotypes_toxoDB_rel68_plus_3_var_annot.txt</a>.